 72 % > B grade

 Overall, I believed the last 2 sentences could have been more refined, more poignant, and expressive.
-The story at this point ends rather abruptly in comparison to the rest, which demonstrates better fluency and reads more elegantly.
+The story at this point ends rather abruptly in comparison to the rest.
+This demonstrates better fluency and reads more elegantly.

-However, the earlier paragraphs clearly demonstrate strong use of language, that manages to be visually expressive, symbolic/poetic, and carries a distinct tone.
+However, the earlier paragraphs clearly demonstrate strong use of language.
+This is visually expressive, symbolic/poetic, and carries a distinct tone.
 There is much intrigue and suspense to be enjoyed, which in turn engages the reader.